wudiqx106/DSR-EI/README.md

 ### RGBDD
 We follow [FDSR](https://openaccess.thecvf.com/content/CVPR2021/papers/He_Towards_Fast_and_Accurate_Real-World_Depth_Super-Resolution_Benchmark_Dataset_and_CVPR_2021_paper.pdf) and use the data provided [here](https://github.com/lingzhi96/RGB-D-D-Dataset) (need to assign release agreement).
 ### DIML
-Download the indoor data sample from [here](https://dimlrgbd.github.io) and extract it into `./data/DIML/{train,test}` respectively.
+Download the indoor data from [here](https://dimlrgbd.github.io) and extract it into `./data/DIML/{train,test}` respectively.
 Then following [LGR](https://github.com/prs-eth/graph-super-resolution), run `python scripts/create_diml_npy.py ./data/DIML` to create numpy binary files for faster data loading.
 ### Middlebury
 Following [LGR](https://raw.githubusercontent.com/prs-eth/graph-super-resolution/master/README.md), download the dataset [here](https://vision.middlebury.edu/stereo/data/) and place the extracted scenes in `./data/Middlebury/<year>/<scene>`.
 For the 2005 dataset, make sure to only put the scenes for which ground truth is available.
 The data splits are defined in code.